Encephala/CSBA-individual-assignment/README.md

 The problem is to detect duplicates in a large set (1624) of product descriptions of TVs from the web.
-This is done through preselection, applying locality-sensitive hashing to the data in order to find candidate duplicates, so as to reduce the cost of the subsequent duplicate detection through the multi-component similarity method.
+This is done through preselection, applying locality-sensitive hashing to the data in order to find candidate duplicates, so as to reduce the cost of the subsequent duplicate detection through `...`.

 I did this assignment individually.

 ## ToDo
-- Implement performance evaluation
 - Implement hard blocks for not being equal if in same shop, etc.
 - Better item representation than (shingles of) title
 - Tune some of the parameters (shingle size, n)